dareoyeleke/ACA_TRENDS/README.md

 -  Average premium by state

--  Average premium by metal tier
+-  Average premium by plan tier

 -  Top insurers by average premium